Main Stage

 The rule is that you have to have full rights to that backing track.
 Music publishers can copyright lyrics, melodies and particular arrangements, but they cannot copyright a sequence of chords.
 So all you have to do is create your own arrangement of any song you like without the melody.

 You also must own the particular performance which is on the backing track.
 I wouldn't want to use backing tracks by Doug Puls, or Jon Gindick, or anyone else unless I had explicit permission from them.
-There may be no copyrightable melodies or arrangements on the Backing Track but these guys performed or are responsible for the performance on the backing track, and if you think about it, they need to feed their families too.
+There may be no copyrightable melodies or arrangements on the backing track, but these guys performed or are responsible for the performance on the backing track, and if you think about it, they need to feed their families too.

 If you're wishing we did some song that you're really digging, create a backing track similiar to it for us!
 Or make a request in our Backing Track Author forum and you might get lucky.